 This annually presented lectureship recognises early career researchers, typically within twelve years of attaining their PhD or equivalent degree, who have made significant contributions to the field of soft matter.
-Nominations open in the autumn, and the winner is announced in the spring.
+Nominations open in the autumn, and the winner is announced in the summer.

 The Lectureship recipient receives: